 Conversational artificial intelligence (AI) is changing the way people interact with technology.
 It takes natural language processing and allows enterprises to create advanced dialogue systems that utilize memory, personal preferences and contextual understanding to deliver a realistic and engaging conversation with data sets.

 The logistics world uses massive amounts of customer data that changes daily, requiring a great amount of inter-team coordination and organized workflows.
 The end-to-end process of inputting, tracking and completing orders is time consuming, laborious and vulnerable to human error.
-As distributors continue to incorporate smart systems that leverage artificial intelligence and machine learning, they are depending more on automated assistants to get the job done.
+So, as distributors continue to incorporate smart systems that leverage artificial intelligence and machine learning, they are depending more on automated assistants to get the job done.

 Here are the top 5 ways conversational AI is transforming supply chain operation: